atharva-p/guides/Intermediate.md

 You can change the default behavior of `print(class_object)` by defining an `__str__(self)` special instance method.
 This method should return a string of your choice

-Methods will start and end with double underscores are called **dunder methods**
+Methods that start and end with double underscores are called **dunder methods**

 ## Inheritance